 How Did Harry Get His Map Back?

 The fake professor Moody takes Harry’s Marauder’s Map and keeps it to the very end, when he is found out and eventually kissed by a dementor.
 The author forgets to include a scenario in which Harry gets the map back.
 He just happens to have it in his possession in the The Order of the Phoenix.

 The Unimaginative Potter

-In the beginning of the book, Harry is so desperate to listen to the Muggle news that he has to lie down on his back in his uncle’s flower bed to hear the news coming out of the window.
+At the beginning of the book, Harry is so desperate to listen to the Muggle news that he has to lie down on his back in his uncle’s flower bed to hear the news coming out of the window.
 If he had spent just ten minutes thinking of a more sensible way of listening to the news, he could have written Hermione to send him a portable radio and a headset.
-He was in touch with her, and she was in touch with her parents via owl post (she borrows Harry’s owl to let her parents know she has become a prefect).
+He was in touch with her, and she was in touch with her parents via owl post (in the same book, she borrows Harry’s owl to let her parents know she has become a prefect).
 Harry couldn’t have been so clueless about Muggle technology to not have known about radios and headsets (the headset to keep his uncle’s family in the dark regarding his news listening habit).

 Hedwig Overcomes the Fidelius Charm

 Harry is able to send letters to Grimmauld Place even though it is under a Fidelius Charm, meaning none other than those given the secret should be able to see the place or interact with it.
 For example, Harry is unable to see the place until he is given a note by Dumbledore that tells him the secret.
 But before Harry is given the secret, Hedwig is able to get into the place to deliver letters, and once Harry does get a chance to visit the house, he finds that Hedwig is already there in the bedroom where he and Ron later sleep.